 Bootcamps deliver fast, affordable, practical training, perfect for job seekers.
 Courses offer deep theory and sometimes better academic credentials.

-Key Skills You’ll Learn (in Both Paths)
+Key Skills You will Learn (in Both Paths)

 • Python for AI and machine learning with Python